What is MDRO?

 - Disinfecting the environment: Your child’s hospital room and everything around the patient will be cleaned daily by our staff using an approved disinfectant.

-- Daily bathing with chlorhexidine gluconate (CHG) wipes and daily linen change while in hospital.
+- Daily bath and daily linen change while in hospital.
 Keeping a clean body and bed is important for preventing the spread of germs.
-CHG wipes have been shown to reduce the risk of patients being colonized and infected with MDRO.

 If you have questions about MDROs, talk to your child’s St. Jude doctor or nurse.